kubeflow/arena/ROADMAP.md

 	* v1aphla2 and v1 TFJob
 	* v1alpha1 and v1aphla2 MPIJob

-Objectives: "Enchance the software quality of Arena so it can be in the High speed iteration"
+Objectives: "Enchance the software quality of Arena so it can be in the quick iteration"

 * Refactor the source code
 	* Move Training implementation from `cmd` into `pkg`